icehawk/icehawk.github.io/Contents/docs/icehawk/events-and-subscribers.md

 **Please note:** If your subscriber claims to accept a particular event, but does not implement its accordingly event handler method, the abstract event subscriber will [throw an `EventHandlerMethodNotImplemented` exception](@baseUrl@/docs/icehawk/exceptions.html).
 This is of course not the case, if you only implement the `SubscribesToEvents` interface.

+When using the abstract event subscriber class the event handler method must be _callable_ from its scope.
+It therefor needs to be declared `protected` or `public`.

 <hr class="blockspace">